OpenWorkspace-o1/ow-camel-mem0-memory/README.md

-# OpenWorkspace-o1 CamelAI Integrated With Mem0 As Memory Layer
+# CamelAI Agents Integrated With Mem0 As Memory Layer

 A Python package that integrates Mem0's memory capabilities with CamelAI agents, providing a robust and persistent memory storage solution.